 Check out more industry insights from Buildertrend

-On matters legal, marketing and construction technology, there is more advice where this came from.
-Buildertrend’s Resource Library has hundreds of articles, spanning a wide variety of topics to help keep your business in fighting shape.
+On matters legal, marketing and construction technology, there’s more advice where this came from.
+The Buildertrend Blog has hundreds of articles, spanning a wide variety of topics to help keep your business in protected and profitable.

 Want more information about Buildertrend?
 Contact us today.

-Sam Garrett serves as an internal law clerk for Buildertrend, previously holding roles as a Customer Success intern and legal affairs analyst.
-Throughout his time at the company, Sam has become well versed in the issues facing today’s builders and spends time researching ways to help pros overcome those challenges.
-He is currently pursuing his doctor of law degree from the University of Oregon.
+Sam Garrett serves as a law clerk for Buildertrend, previously holding roles as a customer success intern, corporate development and legal affairs analyst.
+Throughout his time at the company, Sam has become well versed in the legal issues facing today’s builders and spends time researching ways to help construction pros overcome those challenges.
+He is currently pursuing his Juris Doctor from the University of Oregon.